Skip to content

 Sell Ticketmaster tickets on StubHub with this complete guide covering transfer rules, seller fees, pricing strategy, and common mistakes to avoid.

 Got Ticketmaster tickets you can’t use?
 You can resell them on StubHub in about 10 minutes.
-We tested the full process on an iPhone 15 running iOS 18.3, from listing to transfer, and it’s straightforward once you know which steps to follow.
+The full process, from listing to transfer, is straightforward on both iPhone and Android once you know which steps to follow.

-- Only Ticketmaster tickets with an active Transfer button in your My Tickets page can be listed on StubHub; in our testing of 20 events, about 4 had transfers blocked by the event organizer.
+• Only Ticketmaster tickets with an active Transfer button in your My Tickets page can be listed on StubHub; some events have transfers blocked by the event organizer.

-- Tickets listed modestly above face value for a popular artist sold quickly in our testing, while tickets priced far above face value for the same event sat unsold for weeks.
+• Tickets listed modestly above face value for a popular artist tend to sell quickly, while tickets priced far above face value for the same event can sit unsold for weeks.

 #Can You Sell Ticketmaster Tickets on StubHub?